minjeekim00/CuDDLE/README.md

 - Relative Diversity : (Diveristy between real and generated images) / sqrt(Diveristy between real and real images) * sqrt(Diveristy between generated and generated images)

-These two can be considered as normalized fidelity and normalized diversity compared to real data.
+These two can be considered as normalized fidelity and normalized diversity.

 # Usage